 Policy Development Process Work Team

-Draft Final Report & Recommendations
+Proposed Final Report & Recommendations

 STATUS OF THIS DOCUMENT

-This document is the Draft Final Report of the Policy Development Process Work Team concerning the development of, and transition to, a new GNSO policy development process.
+This document is the Proposed Final Report of the Policy Development Process Work Team concerning the development of, and transition to, a new GNSO policy development process.
 A Final Report will be prepared following public comment on this report and shall be referred to the Policy Process Steering Committee for review and ultimately to the GNSO Council for approval.

-Approach taken
+Approach taken & Proposed Recommendations

+Following the publication of the Initial Report (see http://gnso.icann.org/issues/pdp-initial-report-31may10-en.pdf) and a subsequent public comment period, the WT reviewed and addressed the comments received (see public comment review tool).
+In addition, the WT discussed the outstanding issues it had not been able to cover in time for the Initial Report and updated the recommendations accordingly [include link to outstanding issues document].
+In order for the ICANN Community to review these updated recommendations, especially those not included in the Initial Report, the WT has published this draft Final Report for public comment.
+Following review of the public comments received, the WT plans to review the comments received and update the report where deemed appropriate before submitting it to the Policy Process Steering Committee for its review.

 The PDP WT agreed to divide the policy development process into the following separate stages and consider each of these stages consecutively:

 Stage 1 – Planning and Request for an Issues Report